rrreynaldo/comp3310-assignment-2/README.md

 The primary source code file is ClientGopher.java.

 ## Requirements
-Java Development Kit (JDK) 8 or above.
-It is recommended to compile the source code with JDK 17 or 18.
+- Java Development Kit (JDK) 8 or above (compiling with JDK 17 or 18 is recommended).

 ## Compilation
 To compile the program, navigate to the directory containing the ClientGopher.java file and run the following command: